What are the main split tunneling security risks, and how can you prevent them?

 How to minimize split tunneling security risks

 The key to minimizing split tunneling security risks is following good online hygiene while you’re exploring the internet.
 First, only let trusted apps access the internet directly.
 Traffic from apps that you download from unverified sources could open you up to exploits and allow attackers to infiltrate your computer.
-These threats could be intercepted and neutralized by corporate VPN security.
+These threats could be intercepted and neutralized by a corporate VPN and similar internet security solutions.

 Second, stick to tried and trusted websites that use HTTPS encryption.
 Shady websites may tempt you with free file downloads, but they’re likely to throw in malware or spyware as a bonus.
 In addition, make sure that you only visit websites without VPN protection over a secure connection like your home network — exploring the web on public Wi-Fi networks is very dangerous.